Japanese Language Courses

 Japanese II

-Japanese II will meet on Tuesdays and Thursdays from 6-7pm from January 6 – February 26 at our institute.
+Japanese II will meet on Tuesdays and Thursdays from 4:30-5:30pm from March 31 – May 26 at our institute.
+We will not hold class on May 7.
 This course is limited to 10 people so be sure to register in advance.
 You can give us a call at 541-728-3022 or email us at bendlanguageinstitute@gmail.com and we will be happy to help with any questions.

 • International Focus